jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/4-todo.md

 ## Important before considering this a publicly shareable project
 *(you have been warned, early-adopters)*

+- debug why root is not being passed down
 - Add component docs with sveld
 - Easily adjust screen size use full-screen view
 - Next and Previous pages (see Docusaurus/Vitebook)